mvysny/mvysny.github.io/_posts/2024-5-16-ubuntu-rpi.md

 * Set new hostname, e.g. `rpizero`: `sudo hostnamectl set-hostname rpizero`
 * Setup [WiFi via netplan](../ubuntu-netplan-no-networkmanager/).
 * Make sure `rpizero.local` host works on your LAN: [Ubuntu LAN Local](../ubuntu-lan-local/)
-* Make sure you can ssh to the machine via public key, then disable ssh password access.
+* Make sure you can ssh to the machine via public key, then disable ssh password access: edit `/etc/ssh/sshd_config` and set `PasswordAuthentication` to `no`, then reload the ssh daemon config via `systemctl reload sshd`.
 * Reboot & test that remote ssh via wifi works.

 You can now unplug the RPI from your monitor and keyboard and continue the setup via ssh/byobu.